Is God Unfair?

 The natural man does not accept the things that come from the Spirit of God.
 For they are foolishness to him, and he cannot understand them, because they are spiritually discerned.

-What a powerful scriptural passage!
 Do we want to know God, even His very heart?
-We long to get past God’s actions that we can see and understand His ways, as He showed His faithful servant, Moses:
+This is how our Lord and Savior will be able to say that He knows us.
+We long to get past God’s actions that we can see to truly understand His ways, as He showed His faithful servant, Moses:

 “He made known His ways to Moses, His deeds to the people of Israel.”
-Psalms 103:7 Berean
+Psalms 103:7 BSB

-When you read the Old and New Testaments, seeking truly for spiritual understanding, it is impossible to sustain some of the false beliefs about God and His word.
+When you read the Old and New Testaments, seeking truly for spiritual understanding, it is impossible to sustain erroneous, sinful beliefs about the unfairness of God.
 How long will we be distracted by outward appearance, judging by what we see rather than learning God’s way of looking at the heart?
+When will we see as God sees, understanding more of His ways?
+When will we fully surrender because He is God and we are not?

 God help us all!